Akshara-416/aws-sagemaker-training/sklearn-preprocessor/README.md

 # sklearn-pre-processor

-This code is used for pre processing the raw data
+This code is used for pre processing the raw data using AWS Sagemaker

 ## Install the dependencies from requirements file